Table of contents

 GECCO offers a unique opportunity to increase your career profile by learning, competing, and publishing.
 Tutorials provided at no cost to conference attendees and competitions are unique to GECCO.

-If you need help in finding your place at GECCO or on student related activities and opportunities, do not hesitate to contact Tea Tušar (see contact information at the bottom of the page), to support you on the way.
-Please specify [Student GECCO 2016] in the subject line.
+If you need help in finding your place at GECCO or on student related activities and opportunities, do not hesitate to contact the Student Chairs (see contact information at the bottom of the page), to support you on the way.
+Please specify [Student GECCO 2017] in the subject line.

-If you wish to cut down the lodging price by sharing a room with other students attending the conference (and split the room price accordingly), please contact the Student chair (see contact below), who will do her best to put you in contact with other students willing to share.
+If you wish to cut down the lodging price by sharing a room with other students attending the conference (and split the room price accordingly), please join this Google group to find other students who are also looking to share a room.

 In case you share a room, fill in the student travel grant application form only after you will have a good estimate of the lodging cost.

 Student Travel Grants